 In our spaces, we speak directly to how white supremacy facilitates oppression and reflect on our intimate role within it.
 Pulling from the generations before us and the future ahead, In.Visible Paradigms connect members to the larger picture and deepens the role we all carry to interfere, disrupt, and dismantle white supremacy.
-By recognizing that no change happens in isolation, we foster connection between white allies to remind us that personal transformation requires collective practice.

 Our Work is Rooted in...

 Personal transformation as a collective practice.
 There is no change that happens in isolation.